 Young or old, male or female – nearly early every one we see for plastic surgery after weight loss in New York is interested in getting help with their torso.
 But that’s where the generalization ends.
 Every body is unique, especially after weight gain and loss.
 That’s why Dr. Elliot Jacobs offers several different surgical approaches and variations.

-As a board certified plastic surgeon who works with men and women in almost equal numbers, Dr. Jacobs is in a great position to deliver the results you’re seeking.
-Not only does he have thirty years of experience performing abdominal cosmetic surgery, his pioneering experience in liposuction goes back three decades as well.
+As a board-certified plastic surgeon who works with men and women in almost equal numbers, Dr. Jacobs is in a great position to deliver the results you’re seeking.
+Not only does he have thirty years of experience performing abdominal cosmetic surgery, but his pioneering experience in liposuction also goes back three decades as well.
 Why not contact him today?

 Body Contouring Procedure Overview

 If your goal weight is in sight, one of these abdominal procedures, customized for you by Dr. Jacobs, should be a good approach for tightening up your torso.

 A panniculectomy removes excess skin and fat that can hang over the genitals and even down to the thighs.
 This droopy tissue – called a pannus – is more than just an aesthetic issue for patients who have lost dozens of pounds.
 A large pannus can cause rashes and skin lesions, genital issues and back pain.
 It can also make it difficult to find clothing that fits properly and can make exercising next to impossible.

 It’s important to note that unlike abdominoplasty, which tightens muscles, a panniculectomy only removes skin and fat.
 In addition, in treating a pannus the focus tends to be on the lower torso, whereas abdominoplasty can address extra tissue higher up.